 Though the option for eight pairings is great, the most frequently used feature is the ability to simultaneously connect to two devices.
 Even as someone who works remotely from just a personal laptop and cellphone, switching optimizes workflow and efficiency.
 I no longer waste time trying to manually connect my devices to no avail.

 Designed to be a versatile headset, the Plantronics Voyager 6200 UC earphones can “go beyond the office.”
 Back in my hometown, where the noise level of the local commuter train easily rivals that of an underground rave, the headset is okay.
 As we’ll get into further down, the active noise-cancelling tames low frequencies with ease but falters with sharper sounds, such as the human voice.
 Passive noise isolation, however, performs rather well, assuming that you take a couple of minutes to find the appropriately sized ear tips.

 With active noise cancelling on, the sound quality dramatically improves.
 Though we could get lost in the thick of it, the gist is this: auditory masking is when our perception of sound is limited by other sounds.
 See, our brains only reserve so much bandwidth for auditory processing, so when we’re surrounded by noise, “unimportant” frequencies are filtered out.
 Thank evolution, because I’d much rather be able to hear a lion’s roar than a barista steaming milk.

-Rather well.
-Sunday Candy by Donnie Trumpet & The Social Experiment opens with a rhythmic, 80 bpm piano beat in the key of C Major.
+In the song Sunday Candy by Donnie Trumpet & The Social Experiment, it opens with a rhythmic, 80 bpm piano beat in the key of C Major.
 The Voyager does a fine job reproducing trumpets without overpowering Jamila Woods and Chance’s harmonies in the gospel-reminiscent ballad.

 As one would expect, vocals shine through in the Plantronics Voyager 6200 UC frequency response.
 The song culminates to create unity between Woods, Chance, and the collective choir, and the earphones’ reproduction of the final bars are gorgeous.
-Chance’s voice appropriately echoes the choir without latency, and the reverberations act as a vocal transition into the following lyrics, rather than providing a delayed reproduction.

 Active noise canceling or attempted noise canceling?